ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 The format of our software development was as follows.
 Our build was broken down into sprints.
 Each sprint centres around a particular set of features, tests to test the robustness those features, and making sure that our users' expectations and demands are met through the creation of those added features.

-Following standard practice, we broke the sprints down into two week cycles.
+Following standard practice, we broke the sprints into two week cycles.
 During each cycle we created a backlog of tasks and user feedback.
 We used the feedback from previous sprints to help inform the project development.
 We then reviewed our progress during our weekly meetings.
 During these reviews we conducted integration testing and assurance testing.
 Following this, we then aimed to  merge all changes to the master branch of Github.

 Our sprints really got under way in March.
 These continued until early May.
 The sprints centred around a feature implementation required for that week as well as any tasks in the backlog from previous weeks.